QuarantineGemmini/chipyard/CS252_EE290_README.md

 -----------------------------------------------------------------------------
 How to set up a new shell environment
 =============================================================================
-Run this in any new bash shell. you must have installed the new checkout
+Run this in any new bash shell. you must have installed the new checkout.
+NOTE: this will check out the `cs252_ee290_project` branch on multiple git submodules so any changes you make won't be to a detached head!

     cd chipyard
     source sourceme.sh